DerekCuevas/derekcuevas.github.io/site/content/index.md

 [**Staff Software Engineer, Genius Sports**](https://www.geniussports.com/) (_January 2024 - Present_)

 - Designed and developed an immutable and time-series-oriented configuration management service based on `PostgreSQL` and implemented in `Rust`.
 - Provided a type-safe and versioned API for storing ML models, settings, and flags, enabling engineering teams to provision settings and query values chronologically for evaluation and simulation needs.
-- Built a fault-tolerant run orchestration system leveraging the `Temporal.io` platform, written in `TypeScript`, enabling the automation of scalable tasks in Temporal’s durable execution model.
+- Built a fault-tolerant run orchestration system leveraging the `Temporal.io` platform, written in `TypeScript`, automating scalable tasks and enhancing the reliability of critical workflows.
-- Contributed to services designed to index, ingest, and distribute data streamed through `Pulsar` to standardize streaming architecture and integrations across the organization.
+- Contributed to services designed to index, ingest, and distribute data streamed through `Pulsar`, standardizing streaming architecture and integrations across the organization.

 [**Senior Software Engineer II, Genius Sports**](https://www.geniussports.com/) (_January 2021 - January 2024_)

-- Developed the supporting system for the company's real-time graphics augmentation engine, leveraging an in-house `Rust` based workflow processing framework built as an abstraction on top of `tokio` and `mpsc channels`.
+- Developed the supporting system for the company's real-time graphics augmentation engine, leveraging an in-house `Rust`-based workflow processing framework built on `tokio` and `mpsc channels`.
-- Enabled integrations with high-profile broadcast production teams, including CBS, Amazon Prime Video, and ESPN.
+- Enabled seamless integrations with high-profile broadcast production teams, including CBS, Amazon Prime Video, and ESPN.
+- Optimized real-time broadcast pipelines, reducing latency and increasing reliability for live event augmentations.
-- Gained experience supporting broadcast operations teams and assisting in high-stakes on-call situations.
+- Supported broadcast operations teams in high-stakes on-call scenarios, ensuring uninterrupted service during live events.

 [**Senior Software Engineer I, Second Spectrum**](https://www.secondspectrum.com/) (_January 2019 - January 2021_)

-- Designed the company's first `GraphQL` service, which provided a unified gateway for various microservices across the organization, built on `Apollo` and `Node.js`.
+- Designed the company's first `GraphQL` service, providing a unified gateway for various microservices across the organization, built on `Apollo` and `Node.js`.
-- Developed a dashboard built with `React`, `Redux`, and `Three.js` for visualizing and searching through 3D tracking datasets.
+- Developed a dashboard using `React`, `Redux`, and `Three.js` for visualizing and searching through 3D tracking datasets, enhancing data accessibility for teams.
-- Created an iOS application to display auto-generated video clips in the medium of "stories" using `Swift` and `SwiftUI`.
+- Created an iOS application using `Swift` and `SwiftUI` to display auto-generated video clips as "stories", streamlining user experience for sports coaches and players.

 [**Software Engineer, Second Spectrum**](https://www.secondspectrum.com/) (_August 2016 - January 2019_)

-- Contributed to the LA Clipper's "Clippers CourtVision" product.
-Developed both the web frontend written in the functional programming language `Elm`, and the mobile app built with `React Native`.
+- Contributed to the LA Clippers' "Clippers CourtVision" product by developing the web frontend in `Elm` and the mobile app in `React Native`.
-- Contributed to the quality assurance application for the company's optical player tracking system built in `Elixir` using the `Phoenix` framework, making significant use of `WebSockets` to broadcast corrections to the operations team.
+- Improved the quality assurance application for the company's optical player tracking system, built in `Elixir` with the `Phoenix` framework, using `WebSockets` to broadcast corrections to the operations team in real-time.

 [**Software Engineer Intern, MindGraph Medical**]() (_September 2015 - January 2016_)